Forging tools are the equipment used in the Forging Industry (Manufacturing Industry) for several purposes which I will explain in detail one by one.

 The difference between Hot and cold chisels is the edges of the cold chisels are at an angle of 60 degrees and Hot chisels at an angle of 30 degrees.
 In cold chisel, hardening and tempering are required whereas In hot only tempering is required.

-The chisel is made up of high petroleum steel with an octagonal cross-section with a tapered cutting edge on one end for the efficient cutting action.
+The chisel is made up of high petroleum steel with an octagonal cross-section with a tapered cutting edge on one end for efficient cutting action.

 The fuller is used to form metal when hot.
 The fuller tool comes in different shapes and sizes according to requirements.
 When the workpiece is hot, applying compressive load spreads the metal.